Standalone

 --bpm <n> Transport BPM (default 120)

---state <path> Load plugin state from this file on launch
+--state <path> Load a state file on launch (a .trucepreset

 -h, --help Show this message